twanvl/sts-googly-mod/README.md

 * right click to remove an eye,
 * and hold shift to resize.

+This creates a file `googly-eye-locations.json` in the .
+You can include this file in your own mod's resources (next to ModTheSpire.json).
-This creates a file `eye-locations.json`.
-Please submit this file by creating a github issue.
-I will accept locations for all modded content.
+Please submit changes to the googly-eye-locations for the base game by creating a github issue.

 ## Installation ##
 1. [Download `ModTheSpire.jar`](https://github.com/kiooeht/ModTheSpire/releases)